Food Safety Management State Requirements

 Alaska’s Department of Environmental Conservation works to provide clear safety guidance to food establishments in the state.
 If you work in Alaska’s food industry, you may be curious about what training or certifications you need to comply with the state’s requirements.
 Read on to learn more about Alaska’s food safety regulations, including:

-How is the FDA Food Code used in Alaska?
+Which version of the FDA Food Code is used in Alaska?

 Does Alaska require food handler training?